-The amount you pay in property taxes is largely based on the market value of your property.
+The value of your property is determined by its market value.
 Simply put, market value is the price that your property would sell for if placed on the open market.

 The assessor also determines the classification, or use, of each parcel.
 For instance, property may be residential homestead (owner-occupied), residential non-homestead, commercial, and so on.
 Each classification is taxed at a different percentage of market value.